lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_3.md

 * [Blend Search][4] is a better option for a large search space.
 Combining the benefits of local and global search, it has an economical way to decide the exploration path.
 Same as CFO, Blend Search starts with a low-cost initial point, but different from CFO, it will try new starting points without waiting for the local search to be fully converged.

 To use CFO or Blend Search in FLAML, users only need to specify the `hpo_method` in their settings like what you are seeing in Figure 1.4.
-What's more, in the settings below, it doesn't specify `estimator_list` as the experiment for Leaves30 above, so FLAML will use its default learner list which contains LGBM, XGBoost, Rnadom Foreast, Catboost, etc. This is also why the experiment here is called as "multi-learners".
+What's more, in the settings below, it doesn't specify `estimator_list` as the experiment for Leaves30 above, so FLAML will use its default learner list which contains LGBM, XGBoost, Random Forest, Catboost, etc.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/code_cfo_vs_bs.png" width="900" height="700" />